9 Cheapest Countries to Visit: Dream Trips on a Budget

 Is budget travel safe in these countries?

 Most destinations on this list are safe for travelers who take standard precautions — the same common sense you apply anywhere applies here.
-Pakistan requires checking current travel advisories before booking and sticking to the established tourist routes in the northern regions.
+Pakistan requires checking current travel advisories before booking and sticking to established routes with local guidance.
 Egypt and India benefit from using reputable guides for the most crowded tourist sites.
 Travel insurance is essential for every destination on this list — it costs very little relative to the trip and covers medical, cancellation, and theft.

 Which of these countries is best for a family trip?